non/zillion/README.md

 This library has not yet been extensively tested or reviewed.
-I'm not sure what the best strategy is for unit-testing the very large number names.
-(Of course, there are not any tests at all yet, so clearly there is obvious room to improve.)
+I'm not sure what the best strategy is for unit-testing the very large number names, other than spot checks and regression tests.

 ### Future Work

+It would be great to support numbers larger than 10^3003.

-Right now the `cardinal` and `ordinal` methods take a `BigInt` argument (but implicit conversions mean that you can call this method with `Int` or `Long` too).
-It might be worth trying to support other number types directly.
+Right now the the underlying rendering uses `BigInt` .
+It might be worth trying to support `Long` directly (to avoid creating unnecessary `BigInt` instances)e.

 It could also be nice to allow pluggable capitalization and grammar rules.
 Currently all names are lowercase, and no conjunctions are